ClausPolanka/github-pr-factory/README.md

 Options:
-  -c		The candidate's first name and last-name separated by hyphen -g		Your Github basic authentication token
+  -c		The candidate's first name and last-name separated by hyphen -g		Your Github authentication token

 Example:
   github-pr-factory close -c firstname-lastname -g 10238sadf08klasjdf098
 </pre>

 In root project-directory: <pre>mvn clean package</pre>
-In root project-directory: <pre>java -jar target/github-pr-factory-<version>-jar-with-dependencies.jar close -c <first_name>-<last_name> -g <github_basic_auth_token></pre>
-For example: <pre>java -jar target/github-pr-factory-1.0-SNAPSHOT-jar-with-dependencies.jar close -c Firstname-Lastname -g asdif8970702als</pre>
+In root project-directory: <pre>java -jar target/github-pr-factory-<version> -jar-with-dependencies.jar close -c <first_name>-<last_name> -g < github_auth_token></pre> For example: <pre>java -jar target/github-pr-factory-1.0-SNAPSHOT-jar-with-dependencies.jar close -c Firstname-Lastname -g asdif8970702als</pre>

 ### user.properties - Setting user properties to reduce typing

-You can set your Github basic authentication token in a file called `user.properties`.
+You can set your Github authentication token in a file called `user.properties`.
 The `github-pr-factory` app expects the file to be either on the classpath or in the same directory in which the app gets executed.
-In case you are using a `user.properties` you can set the Github basic authentication token by adding a key-value-pair `githubBasicAuthToken=TODO` to the file where the `TODO` must be replaced with your token.
-Therefore you don't need to pass the token neither to the `open` nor `close` command.
+In case you are using a `user.properties` you can set the Github authentication token by adding a key-value-pair `githubAuthToken=TODO` to the file where the `TODO` must be replaced with your token.
+Therefore, you don't need to pass the token neither to the `open` nor `close` command.

 ### Continuous Integration with circleci